Anjali-Mishra05/Osint/README.md

 # OSINT Social Media Pipeline

-A comprehensive **Open Source Intelligence (OSINT) pipeline** for collecting, cleaning, analyzing, and visualizing data from multiple social media platforms.
-This tool gathers posts, processes the text, performs **sentiment analysis**, and stores the results in a **SQLite database** for further research and insights.
+An end-to-end Open Source Intelligence (OSINT) pipeline designed to collect, clean, analyze, and visualize data from multiple social media platforms.
+It automatically gathers posts, processes the text, performs sentiment analysis, and stores results in a SQLite database for deeper research and insights.

 ##  Overview